Theory of planned behavior: Strengths

-TPB covers people's volitional behavior that cannot be explained by TRA.
+Theory of Planned Behavior (TPB) covers people's volitional behavior that cannot be explained by Theory of Reasoned Action (TRA).
 An individual's behavioral intention cannot be the exclusive determinant of behavior where an individual's control over the behavior is incomplete.
-By adding "perceived behavioral control," TPB can explain the relationship between behavioral intention and actual behavior.
+By adding "perceived behavioral control," Theory of Planned Behavior (TPB) can explain the relationship between behavioral intention and actual behavior.

-Several studies found that, compared to TRA, TPB better predicts health-related behavioral intentions.
-TPB has improved the predictability of intention in various health-related areas, including condom use, leisure, exercise, diet, etc. In addition, TPB (and TRA) have helped to explain the individual's social behavior by including social norms as an important contributing explanatory factor.
+Several studies found that, compared to Theory of Reasoned Action (TRA), Theory of Planned Behavior (TPB) better predicts health-related behavioral intentions.
+Theory of Planned Behavior (TPB) has improved the predictability of intention in various health-related areas, including condom use, leisure, exercise, diet, etc. In addition, Theory of Planned Behavior (TPB) (and Theory of Reasoned Action (TRA)) have helped to explain the individual's social behavior by including social norms as an important contributing explanatory factor.

 Limitations

 More recently, some scholars criticize the theory because it ignores the individual's needs prior to engaging in a certain action, needs that would affect behavior regardless of expressed attitudes.
 For example, a person might have a positive attitude regarding consuming beefsteak and yet not order a beefsteak because she is not hungry.
 Or, a person might have a negative attitude towards drinking and little intention to drink and yet engage in drinking because he is seeking group membership.

-Another limitation is that TPB does not integrate into the theory the role the individual's emotions play in the development of intentions and during decision-making play.
-In addition, most of the research on TPB is correlational.
+Another limitation is that Theory of Planned Behavior (TPB) does not integrate into the theory the role the individual's emotions play in the development of intentions and during decision-making play.
+In addition, most of the research on Theory of Planned Behavior (TPB) is correlational.
 More evidence from randomized experiments would be helpful.

 Some experimental studies challenge the assumption that intentions and behavior are consequences of attitudes, social norms, and perceived behavioral control.
 To illustrate, Sussman et al. (2019) prompted participants to form the intention to support a specific environmental organization, for example, to sign a petition.
 After this intention was formed, attitudes, social norms, and perceived behavioral control shifted.
 Participants became more likely to report positive attitudes towards this organization and were more inclined to assume that members of their social group share comparable attitudes.
 These findings imply that the associations among the three key elements—attitudes, social norms, and perceived behavioral control—and intentions may be bi-directional.